LukasHavemann/flume-plugins/flume-hbase-plugin/README.md

 Event Sink to send events to HBase.

-This plugin is a backport of https://github.com/cloudera/flume/tree/master/plugins/flume-plugin-hbasesink for HBase version : 0.90.4-cdh3u3
+This plugin is a backport of [Cloudera flume-plugin-hbasesink](https://github.com/cloudera/flume/tree/master/plugins/flume-plugin-hbasesink) for HBase version : 0.90.4-cdh3u3